angular/angular-cli/docs/documentation/stories/universal-rendering.md

   "apps": [
     {
       // Keep your original application config intact here, this is app 0
-      // -EXCEPT- for outDir, udpate it to dist/browser "outDir": "dist/browser" // <-- update this
+      // -EXCEPT- for outDir, update it to dist/browser "outDir": "dist/browser" // <-- update this
     },
     {